Skip to content

 Configure the Recording Panel

-Click the Recording panel in the side menu.
-Choose your recording targets:
+Click the Recording panel.
+Choose your targets:

 • Vehicles — every vehicle within RecordRadius (default 150m)